ramkyc/fyers/docs/brownfield-architecture.md

 # Brownfield Architecture: Fyers Trading Platform

-*This document reflects the state of the codebase after the implementation of the event-driven backtesting engine.*
+*This document reflects the state of the codebase as of the implementation of live configuration management and separated trade logs.*

 ## 1. Project Overview

 This project is a trading platform that interfaces with the Fyers API.
-It provides a comprehensive suite of tools for both backtesting trading strategies against historical data and simulating live paper trading.
-The primary user interface is a web-based dashboard built with Streamlit, which allows users to configure and run backtests, optimize strategy parameters, and view performance reports and logs.
+It provides a comprehensive suite of tools for backtesting trading strategies against historical data and simulating live paper trading.
+The primary user interface is a web-based dashboard built with Streamlit, which allows users to configure and run backtests, manage live trading settings, and view performance reports.

 The system is designed with a clear separation of concerns, isolating data fetching, strategy logic, backtesting, live trading, and user interface into distinct components.